Tut-k0/tut-k0.github.io/public/blog/oracle-database-testing.md

 [+] Impossible to know if the database is vulnreable to the CVE-2012-3137.
 You need to run this as root because it needs to sniff authentications to the database
 ```

-Okay, so we have access to the JAVA library and can also privilege escalate to the built-in role `DBA` using `CREATE/EXECUTE ANY PROCEDURE`.
-A quick side note is this user's privileges look like this when running the `privesc` module:
+Okay, so we have access to the `JAVA` library and can also privilege escalate to the built-in role `DBA` using `CREATE/EXECUTE ANY PROCEDURE`.
+A quick side note is this user's privileges look like this when running the `privesc` module with the `--get-detailed-privs` flag:

 ```bash
 python3 odat.py privesc -s 192.168.187.135 -p 1521 -n EBSDB -U CUSTOM_DBA -P CUSTOM_DBA --get-detailed-privs